naitzabez/Voron-2.4-150mm/150mm build/readme.md

 <B> Bugfixes: Right & Left skirt had a part that would print mid air, added a slope so that should no longer be an issue.
 2021-12-29 </B> <br>
 <B> Updates: Added extrusion placeholder, added mounts for PSU (uhp350-24).
 Also added mounting points on the skirts.
-Added accent color voron logo for each side.
+Added accent color voron logo for each side.</B> <br>
-<B> TODO: Add mount for octopus + rpi zero 2w
+ <B> TODO: Add mount for octopus + rpi zero 2w </B>

 Made by Sebbe#2647 on the Voron discord.